About This Disease

 Treatment is often unnecessary, but antihistamines or epinephrine can help in many cases.

-The risk is very high for Scombroid fish poisoing in Hawaii.
+The risk is very high for Scombroid fish poisoning in Hawaii.
 Hawaii averages about 25 cases a year.

-- Promptly clean and cook mackeral family type fish to avoid spoilage.
+- Promptly clean and cook mackerel family type fish to avoid spoilage.